sleeping in the classroom

 Jesus took Peter, James, and John off by themselves, and "went up onto a mountain to pray" (Lk 9:28).
 "While He was praying, His face changed in appearance and His clothes became dazzlingly white" (Lk 9:29).
 However, Peter, James, and John had fallen into a deep sleep (Lk 9:32).
 When they awoke, they were in a fog (Lk 9:34).
 They heard God tell them to listen to Jesus (Lk 9:35).
 They saw Jesus transfigured in radiant glory, but they missed the encouraging message that God is all-powerful.

-Jesus again took Peter, James, and John off by themselves, and went into a garden to pray (Mk 14:33).
+Jesus again took Peter, James, and John off by themselves and went into a garden to pray (Mk 14:32:33).
 He began to change in appearance once more, suffering distress and sweating blood (Lk 22:44; Mk 14:34).
 Jesus intended the first prayer class, with its transfigured glory, to serve as an encouragement for this second prayer class, with its suffering and defeat.
-That's why the Father spoke from a cloud in majesty at the transfiguration to tell the disciples to listen to Jesus.
 However, Peter, James, and John forgot the first lesson and fell asleep again (Mt 26:43).
 This time, they awoke to find Jesus' captors at hand.
-Though Jesus and the Father had prepared them, Peter and James abandoned Jesus and fled (Mk 14:50).
+Though Jesus and the Father had prepared them, they abandoned Jesus and fled (Mk 14:50).

 Jesus knows our "spirit is willing but [our] nature is weak" (Mk 14:38).
 He will keep teaching us until we learn to pay close attention (2 Pt 1:19).
 "Awake, O sleeper" (Eph 5:14).
 Fix your eyes on Jesus transfigured (Heb 3:1).
 "Listen to Him" (Lk 9:35).